 Why is stream Processing needed?

-Big data established that insights derived from processing data are valuable.
+Big data established the value of insights derived from processing data.
 Such insights are not all created equal.
-Some insights have much higher values shortly after it has happened and that value diminishes very fast with time.
-Stream Processing targets such scenarios.
-The key strength of stream processing is that it can provide insights faster, often within milliseconds to seconds.
+Some insights are more valuable shortly after it has happened with the value diminishes very fast with time.
+Stream Processing enables such scenarios, providing insights faster, often within milliseconds to seconds from the trigger.

 Following are some of the secondary reasons for using Stream Processing.